HybridScale/CholeskyQR2-IM/README.md

 ## Algorithmic variants

 1. **cqr2**: This version integrates the CholeskyQR algorithm with a modified Gram-Schmidt (MGS) process, which orthogonalizes the columns to the right of the current panel.
 The CholeskyQR with MGS is performed twice (CholeskyQR2) to enhance orthogonality.
-In cases of extremely ill-conditioned matrices, increasing the number of panels is necessary (refer to the [paper]()).
+In cases of extremely ill-conditioned matrices (*cond(A)>10^8*), increasing the number of panels is necessary (refer to the [paper]()).

 2. **scqr3**: This version adopts the shifting technique instead of MGS to enhance numerical stability.
 The code is based on the work of [Fukaya et al.](https://epubs.siam.org/doi/abs/10.1137/18M1218212).The shifted CholeskyQR initially serves as a preconditioner for CholeskyQR2, necessitating three repetitions of CholeskyQR.
 Due to the increased number of floating-point operations (flops), this version proves to be the slowest approach in our benchmarks compared to the other two variants.

 3. **gschol**: This version is the refinement of the **cqr2** variant.
-Instead of applying CholeskyQR twice, where the first factor Q may not be fully orthogonal, each panel in this version udergoes complete orthogonalization before applying MGS to subsequent panels to the right.
-In our benchmarks, this variant demostrated to be the fastest.
+Instead of applying CholeskyQR twice, where the first factor Q may not be fully orthogonal, each panel in this version undergoes complete orthogonalization before applying MGS to subsequent panels to the right.
+In our benchmarks, this variant demostrated to be the fastest and numerically stable for matrices with condition number up to 10^15.

 ## Quick start